USA-M-23 “Wolfe” Hover Scout:

 - Nightvision Optics: Range: 2,000 ft (609 m).
 Uses light amplification to make a picture.
 Emits no light but will not work in absolute darkness.
 System can be dazzled by sudden bright lights but does not physically blind the pilot.

 - Radar Defeating Profile & Radar Absorbing Materials: The vehicle is designed so that the radar profile of the hover scout is reduced and the vehicle is covered with radar absorbing materials.
-Because of this, attempts to detect the hover scout using radar are made with a -40% penalty to read sensor rolls when attempting to detect it.
+Because of this, attempts to detect the hover scout using radar are made with a -40% penalty to any Read Sensory Instrument skill rolls when attempting to detect it.
 Go to General Detection Penalties for more information on penalties and bonuses to use with stealth.

 - +10% to Piloting Rolls